-The first images have been unveiled from the stop-motion/2D animation work of the Waltz with Bashir director, which retells the haunting story of Anne Frank.
+Production has now begun on the 2D animation feature by Waltz with Bashir director Ari Folman, which retells the haunting story of Anne Frank.

-Folman (who has already obtained the world rights) will have complete access to all the archives of the Anne Frank Fonds Basel, founded by Anna's father, Otto Frank.
+In March, the film received a Netherands film production grant for its Dutch partner, Submarine Animation, and now heads for production.
+Folman (who has already obtained the world rights) had complete access to all the archives of the Anne Frank Fonds Basel, founded by Anna's father, Otto Frank.

-For Ari Folman, Bringing the Anne Frank Diary to all screens is a fantastic opportunity and challenge as there is a real need for new artistic material to keep the memory alive for younger generations.
+Bringing the Anne Frank Diary to all screens is a fantastic opportunity and challenge as there is a real need for new artistic material to keep the memory alive for younger generations - Ari Folman

 This is not the first animated version of the Anne Frank.
 In 1995, the Japanese Madhouse animation studio made an anime version of Anne Frank, called Anne no Nikki (The Diary of Anne Frank).
 The sweet film was directed by Akinori Nagaoka, with a score by Michael Nyman.